k3jph/k3jph.github.io/coat-of-arms.md

-> A standard, the hoist bearing the arms of Maryland; the fly per fess Argent, charged with the Crest between two representations of the Badge, all separated by two bends Azure inscribed with the Motto in letters Argent.
+> A standard, the hoist bearing the arms of Maryland; the fly per fess Argent, charged with the Crest between two representations of the Badge, all separated by two bends Azure inscribed with the Motto in letters Argent

 The fly of the standard is designed to bring together the principal components of my armorial bearings in a dynamic and legible form suited to cloth.
 The